This article contains affiliate links.

 If you are going to buy something, then buy enough quality to last.

 When it comes to AR-15s, hucksters say Part X is “just as good as” Part Z. They usually don’t have any proof of the claim.
-The end result is that the guy looking for a good deal buys the cheaper thing, and it breaks on them.
+The end result is that people buy cheap gear, it fails, and they end up spending more replacing it.
+I’ve watched someone buy the same budget red dot three times with the same model.
+More money than a single quality optic would have cost in the first place.
+Buy enough quality to last, then spend the rest on ammo and training.

 Market Price and Quality Control